-Open Biomedical Multimodal AI Research: From Pixels to Molecules - EMBC2025 Workshop
+Open Biomedical Multimodal AI Research: From Pixels to Molecules

 The rapid expansion of biomedical data from diverse sources presents opportunities to advance healthcare and precision medicine through multimodal AI, which integrates information from multiple data modalities to improve predictive performance and understanding.
 Open, accessible, and reproducible tools enable the EMBS and wider community to build on state-of-the-art developments efficiently and accelerate innovation.